• Skip to content

 Statistics

-Find out more about how the academic year and degree courses are organised, and about learning and assessment activities you might get to grips with at Brighton.
-More specific information about this course is detailed in the programme specification (linked above).
-You can find out also about the range of support we offer to help you adjust to university life.
+Find out more about how the academic year and degree courses are organised and about learning and assessment activities you might get to grips with at Brighton.
+More specific information about this course is detailed in the programme specification (linked below).
+You can find out also about the support we offer to help you adjust to university life.

 Discover Uni

 Discover Uni enables you to compare information when choosing a UK university course.
-All UK universities publish Discover Uni data on their website.
-Discover Uni will be launching a widget this month that will show top line stats for this course.
-Once live, the widget will appear below.
+All UK universities publish Discover Uni data on its website.

-The programme specification is the approved description of each course.
-They are updated following course changes, and give a detailed breakdown of the content and structure of the course.
+Course specifications are the approved description of each course.
+They contain a breakdown of the content and structure of the course, learning outcomes and assessment.
+Course specs are updated following course changes.

 • Architecture BA(Hons)